doruz/Store.Architectures.Vertical-Slice/readme.md

 ### Layers

- (Onion | Clean) Architecture aims to separate the concerns of the application into distinct layers, promoting high cohesion and low coupling.
+ (Vertical Slice & Onion) Architecture aims to separate the concerns of the application into distinct layers, promoting high cohesion and low coupling.
 Current solution consists of the following layers:

 - **Core**: core business logic of the application
   - **Shared**: contains common logic (extensions, utilities, etc.) which could be shared on all projects from the solution.